 Michael J. Ward, MGA, FIFireE

-Mike Ward has four decades of fire-rescue experience, including a 25 year career with Fairfax County (VA) fire and rescue department.
-He served for eight years as a fire company commander and supervised a hazardous materials heavy rescue company.
-He served for two years as the evening and weekend Fire Academy training officer, responsible for updating and supervising the volunteer training program and coordinating career field training activities; two years as the executive officer for the Operations Chief and two years as an Assistant Fire Marshal; conducting code enforcement, fire protection system tests and responding county-wide as a hazardous materials code enforcement official.
-He served for four years in EMS administration, retiring as the acting division director.
+Mike Ward has four decades of fire-rescue experience, including a 25 year career with Fairfax County (VA) fire and rescue department; including eight years as a fire company commander and supervising a hazardous materials heavy rescue company; two years as the evening and weekend Fire Academy training officer, responsible for updating and supervising the volunteer training program and coordinating career field training activities; two years as the executive officer for the Operations Chief and two years as an Assistant Fire Marshal; conducting code enforcement, fire protection system tests and responding county-wide as a hazardous materials code enforcement official.
+He served four years in EMS administration, retiring as the acting division director.